USA Skating Rinks

 How we build the directory

-The rink listings on this site combine public business data (Google Places API, public business registries, association directories), self-submitted records from rink operators, and manual review by our team.
-Each listing shows the rink's address, phone number, website where available, posted operating hours from public sources, and recent Google review counts and ratings at the time of last refresh.
+The rink listings on this site combine public business data (Google Places API, public business registries, association directories), and submitted corrections.
+Records are normalized and checked for identity conflicts before publication.
+Each listing shows the rink's address, phone number, reachable website where available, posted operating hours from public sources, and recent Google review counts and ratings at the time of last refresh.

 Operating hours and prices change frequently and seasonally.
 We refresh listings periodically but cannot guarantee real-time accuracy.
 The disclaimer on every listing recommends confirming hours and admission with the rink before visiting.